SethVandebrooke/node-project-template/README.md

 # node-project-template

-Jump start to creating a nodejs project with testing, documentation, and reports.
+Jump start to creating a nodejs, or javascript library, project with testing, documentation, and reports.

 ## Features